Menu

 England

 It must be for your sole residence only and will not be available on landlord mortgages.
-First-time buyers and existing homeowners are eligible for the Help to Buy Scheme in England, provided it’s on a residential mortgage for your sole place of residence and on a repayment mortgage.
+First-time buyers and existing homeowners are eligible for the Help to Buy Scheme in England, provided it’s on a residential mortgage for your sole residence and on a repayment mortgage.
 Interest-only mortgages are unavailable.

 It is open to first-time buyers and existing homeowners.
 However, if you already own your home, you won’t be able to enter into a part-exchange deal.
 It must be your only property as the Help to Buy is unavailable on a second home.